fiinix/fiinix.github.io/blog.md

 layout: journal
 title: Journal
 permalink: /blog/
-excerpt: "I've kept an online journal for the past seven, going on eight years, writing about things that excite, annoy and fascinate me."
+excerpt: "I've kept an online journal for the past eight, going on nine years, writing about things that excite, annoy and fascinate me."
 ---
 <!-- <h2 class="h4">Recent entries</h2> -->